 By 2003 over 50 clubs had participated on the SJJ(NZ) circuit.
 The success lead to the formation of NZJJF, which absorbed SJJ(NZ).
 Doug was a founding member and held the office of chairman until retirement in 2008.
 During that time he worked to have NZJJF recognised as the National Sport Organisation for ju-jitsu by SPARC (now Sport NZ) in 2006, and the following year he had NZJJF recognised as the governing body for ju-jitsu in New Zealand by the World Council of Ju-Jitsu Organisations and the International Sport Ju-jitsu Association.

-In 2012 Doug returned as NZJJF chairman.
-He helped install the Public Register of Ju-Jitsu Instructors and Black Belts to improve public confidence in the art, and is co-writing the Instructors Coaching Programme.
+From 2012 to 2019 Doug returned as NZJJF chairman.
+He helped install the Public Register of Ju-Jitsu Instructors and Black Belts to improve public confidence in the art, and co-wrote the Instructors Coaching Programme.
 His vision, leadership and dedication have played a large part in unifying and raising the standard of ju-jitsu in New Zealand.

 2013 - Awarded 5th Degree black belt (Godan).

 2019 - Awarded 6th Degree black belt (Rokudan)